 Online BA in Human Resource Management: Degree Options

-Several schools offer Bachelor of Arts (BA) or Bachelor of Science (BS) degree programs in human resources management; sometimes this field is offered as a concentration within a business management bachelor's degree program.
+Several schools offer online Bachelor of Arts (BA) or Bachelor of Science (BS) degree programs in human resources management; sometimes this field is offered as a concentration within a business management bachelor's degree program.
 Prospective students may also like to know that online human resource management degree programs are available at the master's degree level.

-Some online bachelor's degree programs in human resources management are degree completion programs, requiring the equivalent of an associate's degree and completion of general education prior to enrolling.
+Some online bachelor's degree programs in human resources management are degree completion programs, requiring the equivalent of an associate's degree and completion of general education coursework prior to enrolling.
 Individuals who are already working in a related field may apply to this type of program.